tartley/tartley.github.io/_posts/2009-07-18-ironpython-in-action.md

 Having spent some years working with .NET, and with a series of intriguing personal experiments in Python under my belt, I originally approached IronPython some years ago with a modicum of trepidation.
-I feared thatÂ  the weld between the two would be intrusively visible, forming distracting differences from regular Python.
+I feared that the weld between the two would be intrusively visible, forming distracting differences from regular Python.
 I feared for the execution environment, the data types, and perhaps even the syntax itself.